 No problem.
 We only need 2 people to confirm a trip, so if you're already a group of 2 or more, let us know your preferred dates and we'll see what we can do.

+This is a remote backcountry trip so you need some experieince of multi-day trekking, camping and be comfortable in a range of weather conditions.
 Track times and distances in New Zealand can be deceiving.
-The tracks here are quite slow progress compared to other countries.
+The tracks in NZ are quite slow progress compared to other countries.
 The nature of the terrain means that you seldom get long stretches of fast travel.
-Tracks twist through the forest, there are streams and waterfalls to negotiate around as well as steep ascents and descents.
-In the alpine there can be loose scree or exposed drops.
+There are unbridged rivers and streams to cross, steep ascents and descents, loose scree or exposed drops.
 Do not be deceived into thinking that days with short mileage will be easy, days that we travel less that 10km can be more tiring that days we travel considerably more distance.
-Call it what you want but it is never dull.

 We pick you up at your accommodation and depart for the Young Valley.
 If the rivers are high then jet boat access to the start of the track is provided.
 The Young Valley is a wonderland of dense native forest and high peaks.
 The trail steepens and climbs steadily to tree line.